Vacation Rental Expert Guide: Your Essential Handbook for 2025

 Compliance Requirements and Documentation

-Compliance Item | Requirement in 2025 |
+| Compliance Item | Requirement in 2025 |

-Recordkeeping | Secure digital storage recommended |
+| Recordkeeping | Secure digital storage of booking data, tax receipts, and communications |

 State and Local Law Variations